Mar 24, 2016 - Research

 Tell us about a recent breakthrough in genetics research that you think will have a big impact on the industry.

 I’ll go with the safe ones.
 Lowering sequencing cost and CRISPR.
-Soon sequencing will be cheap enough and it will make sense to sequence whole genomes rather than genotype a subset of SNPs.
+Soon, sequencing will be cheap enough, and it will make sense to sequence whole genomes rather than genotype a subset of SNPs.
 This means that we’ll have more data to work with.
 Hopefully, we’ll find something new!
-Cheap sequencing will also change industry since we’ll need to figure out an efficient way to store and quickly analyze this data.
-Apart from that, genetic editing, in the form of the new technology based on CRISPR-Cas9 allows us to change genes cheaply.
+Cheap sequencing will also change the industry since we’ll need to find an efficient way to store and quickly analyze this data.
+Genetic editing, in the form of the new technology based on CRISPR-Cas9, allows us to change genes cheaply.
 This is important if you want to understand how those genes work.
 A great way to figure out how genes work is to break them and see what happens.
-With CRISPR it’s much easier to break specific genes.
+With CRISPR, it’s much easier to break specific genes.

 One interesting fact people don’t usually guess about me is: